bbatsov/batsov.com/_posts/2011-05-03-ruby-or-python.md

 ## 3rd party library availability and installation

-It's not secret that part of Python's philosophy is that it comes with batteries included - meaning that it's standard library is vast and covers a lot of common tasks.
+It's not secret that part of Python's philosophy is that it comes with batteries included - meaning that its standard library is vast and covers a lot of common tasks.
 In case you can't find what you're looking for in it you're left with an number of third party libraries for Python whose number can only be described by the word epic and